That-Dev-Girl-Sites/jhalabi.com/_posts/2018-03-06-officially-popped.md

   - pregnancy
 tags:
   - second trimester
+excerpt: I have heard about women "popping", but I never thought it was a literal description of what happens.
 ---

 I have heard about women "popping", but I never thought it was a literal description of what happens.
 I always figured that the process of showing would be pretty gradual, like a sine wave.